 due plus interest and possibly penalties.

-TaxAudit.com has decades of experience dealing with tax audits.
-We can help make the experience of receiving an audit less frightening.
+TaxAudit.com has decades of experience dealing with tax return audits.
+We can help make the experience of receiving an audit less frightening and answer your IRS audit questions.
 Please check out our expert audit defense protection services today!

 - The IRS wants to verify that you have reported all income from all sources

 With recent auditing budget increases, the IRS has become more aggressive about auditing individuals and businesses.
-Audits are not just random or based on mistakes and “red flags.”
-Here are the eight most common types of audits:
+Tax return audits are not just random or based on mistakes and “red flags.”
+Here are the eight most common types of income tax audits:

 The IRS uses computers to find mismatches between names and social security numbers, earned income credit qualifications, filing status issues, estimated tax and withholding tax errors, estimated tax assessments, late filing penalties and interest, and a variety of other issues.
 Sometimes these audits require an appointment, and sometimes the IRS simply recalculates your tax return with a new tax balance, including interest and penalty assessments.

 IRS computers match all pertinent forms—such as 1099s, W-2s, and K- 1s—relating to your name, social security number and what you report on your tax return.
 If the numbers do not match your tax return, an audit occurs.
 The audit could begin with a phone call, an in-person meeting, or a simple bill itemizing the additional taxes, interest, and penalties.